Habibi04/CW2024/readme.md

 ### 7. Sound Manager :

-- The SoundManager class handles sound effects and background music:
+- The SoundManager class handles sound effects and background music.

+### 8. Tutorial :

+- This class provides tutorial information on how to play the game.

 ***
 ## Modified JAVA CLASSES: